ziejd2/BNW/README.md

 This contains the code for the Bayesian Network Webserver (BNW).

-The main BNW website is compbio.uthsc.edu/BNW, which currently redirects to BNW_1.2.
+The master branch will be for running with GeneNetwork.
+I will keep a testing branch The main BNW website is compbio.uthsc.edu/BNW, which currently redirects to BNW_1.2.

 The current development version of BNW is compbio.uthsc.edu/BNW_1.22.
 I added a couple of new visualizations to this version.